 With over 90% population(aged 16 or more) double vaccinated and more than 1.3 million booster shots already administered, Australia is doing everything it can to protect people from the COVID pandemic.

-In the awakening of the Omicron variant, ATAGI- Australian Technical Advisory Group on Immunisation- has decreased the waiting time between the second shot to the booster shot.
-Before the waiting time was 6 months, now it is 5 months.
+In the awakening of the Omicron variant, ATAGI- Australian Technical Advisory Group on Immunisation- has decreased the waiting time between the second and booster shots.
+Before, the waiting time was 6 months; now, it is 5 months.

-No matter if you are an Australian citizen or permanent resident or eligible VISA holder in Australia, you can book a COVID-19 booster shot in Australia.
+Whether you are an Australian citizen, permanent resident or eligible VISA holder in Australia, you can book a COVID-19 booster shot in Australia.
 Nevertheless, the process is different for these categories.

 Process for Australian Citizens and Permanent Citizens

 - You need to be fully vaccinated.
 You will be considered fully vaccinated if you have had vaccines recognized or approved by the Therapeutic Goods Administration (TGA).
 TGA-approved drugs are:

 - Two doses at least 14 days apart of:

 - AstraZeneca Vaxzevria

 - Sinovac Coronavac

 - Sinopharm BBIBP-CorV (for 18-60-year-olds).